-B, Ongoing studies: In ongoing studies we are investigating whether: i) Childhood cancer is associated with increased air concentrations of benzene and NO2; ii) Childhood leukaemia is associated with perinatal characteristics (including parental age, birth order, age difference to next older sibling, and birth weight); iii) There is spatial clustering of childhood cancers other than leukaemia; and iv) There are specific areas of increased risk of childhood cancers in Switzerland (disease mapping).
-Furthermore, we are v) collaborating in an international case control study on the association between childhood cancer and proximity to power lines.
+B, Ongoing studies: In ongoing studies we are investigating whether: i) childhood cancer is associated with increased air concentrations of benzene and NO2; ii) childhood leukaemia is associated with perinatal characteristics (including parental age, birth order, age difference to next older sibling, and birth weight); iii) there are specific areas of increased risk of childhood cancers in Switzerland (disease mapping); and iv) the role of UV exposure with respect to haematological malignancies. v) We are also conducting a nationwide survey complemented with dosimetry measurements to retrieve precise estimates of exposure to background radiation.
+This information coupled with the background radiation statistical models we are developing will be used to assess association between background radiation and childhood cancer risk.
+Furthermore, we are vi) collaborating in an international case control study on the association between childhood cancer and proximity to transformers.